diegowifi/open-source-fundamentals/get_involved/README.md

 ![Ideas](http://i.imgur.com/KLnANGW.jpg "Ideas matter")

-An open source project typically involves three stages.
+¿So you found that cool project you want to work on?, great, an open source project typically involves three stages.
 Let's take a quick look at each stage.

 ### **1- Contributing**

 If you want to get involved with an open source project, you could begin by contacting the organization behind the software itself and asking what opportunities they have going.
 This method will work well for smaller-scale projects, or startups, however, you should be aware that the majority of open source projects will not pay for your work and that it's done on a voluntary basis.

-Sometimes when I work on open source projects, I've had to wait days, even weeks before I received a response from the people working on a project, but let´s be patient, very patient and wait for that important confirmation email, when you finally get it then you're good to go.

 Alternatively, for larger-scale projects, you can simply start coding and forking your own version of the software.
 You should be wary though that if lots of people are working on the same project as you, that your hard work may not be included in the final release of the product, so brace yourself for rejection.